lambdaclass/mirra_backend/docs/configuration/skills.md

 ### Mechanics

-This are the mechanics so far.
-Every mechanic will add a configuration field with the same name of it which is a nested object with configuration attributes specific for it
+These are the mechanics so far.
+Every mechanic will add a configuration field with the same name, which is a nested object with configuration attributes specific for it

 - `GiveEffect`: This makes the skill give a certain effect
   * `effects`: List of effects given